-The Rev. Sean Titus was called by the congregation in 2021 to serve as pastor of St. Paul’s Evangelical Lutheran Church in Dillsburg.
+The Rev. Sean Titus was called by the congregation in 2021 to serve as pastor of St. Paul’s!
 He was ordained to the Ministry of Word and Sacrament in the Evangelical Lutheran Church in America in 2016 after graduating with his M.Div. from the Lutheran Theological Seminary at Gettysburg (now United Lutheran Seminary).
 Pastor Titus is passionate about worship that is joyful and reverent; and he seeks to provide leadership that is grounded in the Holy Scripture as the written Word of God, making sure to use the lens of the Confessions of the Lutheran Church.
 In addition to leading worship & Bible study, Pastor Titus also loves good conversation with people of all ages, sharing coffee, cooking (and eating!) food, and travel.
-A native of rural western New York State, he first came to the area as a college student at nearby Messiah, where he graduated with a B.A. in 2002.
+A native of rural western New York State, he first came to the area as a college student at nearby Messiah College (now Messiah University), where he graduated with a B.A. in 2002.
 He also received his M.A. in history from the University at Buffalo in 2005, making history one of his great interests!
-His wife, Jill, hails from nearby Mechanicsburg originally; and they have a seven year old son & a one year old cockapoo “puppy,” making their home northern York County!
+Pastor Titus serves on the Board of the Lutheran Historical Society of the Mid-Atlantic, and is also a member of the Worship & Music Committee of the Lower Susquehanna Synod.
+His wife, Jill, hails from nearby Mechanicsburg originally; and they have a eight year old son & a one year old cockapoo “puppy,” making their home northern York County!

 Annetta Zea joined the St. Paul’s staff as Parish Administrator in December 2018.
 She brings many gifts to a position that calls for a working knowledge of Microsoft Programs and church office functions.
 She has worked in Church offices since 1996.